abbykeck/CS121FinalProject/README.md

     1. game.printGame()
 1. end for
 ### static Game searchForGame()
-Mostly for buyGame() in the User class
 1. Game result = new Game();
 1. GameList games = new GameList();
 1. Scanner input = new Scanner(System.in);
 1. String userInput = "";
-1. print "Enter a game ID: "
+1. print "Enter the Game ID: "
 1. userInput = input.nextLine();
 1. Make a call to the API using userInput as the steamAppID parameter (steamAppID is unique for every game so this should only return one game)
 1. put the returned JSON in games